Middle school (grades 6-8) · Doral, FL

 What is the racial and ethnic makeup of Academir Charter School East Middle?

-The largest demographic group at Academir Charter School East Middle is Hispanic or Latino at 97.8%.
-The school serves a student body in DORAL, FL.
+The largest demographic group at Academir Charter School East Middle is Hispanic or Latino at 97.8% of enrollment, in Doral, FL.

 What is the Resource Investment Index for Academir Charter School East Middle?

-Academir Charter School East Middle has a Resource Investment Index of 0/100 (F) based on 1 factor: student-teacher ratio.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Academir Charter School East Middle has a Resource Investment Index of 0/100 (lower reported resources relative to schools nationally) based on 1 factor: student-teacher ratio.
+Not a test-score or academic measure (national median ~41/100, see methodology).
 Limited indicators were available, so the index reflects partial data.

 All federal data sources used on this page